General (Ret.) Stanley A. McChrystal

 Tucker serves on the boards of the News Literacy Project and Goodwin House Inc., he volunteers at St. Paul’s Episcopal in Alexandria, Virginia, and he mentors students as a communication advisory council member at the College of Charleston.
 He graduated with a B.A. in Political Science (departmental honors) from the University of the South (Sewanee).

-She leads the EY Americas Communications team across the US, Latam, Canada and Israel.
-Her team’s work includes media relations, digital and social media, crisis and reputation management, and brand communications efforts.
+Suzanne has more than 25 years of leadership experience in marketing and communications.
+Most recently she led EY Americas Communications team across the US, Latam, Canada and Israel.
+Her team’s work included media relations, digital and social media, crisis and reputation management, and brand communications efforts.

-Suzanne also oversees employee engagement and communications for EY’s workforce across the Americas, as well as the firm’s corporate reputation in the market, with clients, and with recruits.
-Her team partners with award-winning agencies to inform, inspire, educate, and drive change across the organization and beyond.
+Suzanne also was responsible for EY’s employee engagement and communications for EY’s workforce across the Americas, as well as the firm’s corporate reputation in the market, with clients, and with recruits.
+Her team partnered with award-winning agencies to inform, inspire, educate, and drive change across the organization and beyond.

 During her 25 years of leadership experience in marketing and communications, Suzanne has also served as EY’s Brand, Marketing, and Communications (BMC) leader for several US regions, the US BMC Leader and Americas Internal Communications and People Engagement Leader.
 She previously served as the National Director of Marketing and Communications for the Reznick Group.